sitamgithub-MSIT/DSA-Solution/Arrays Part-I/sort-colors.md

         """
         Sorts an array of integers containing only 0s, 1s, and 2s in-place.

-        Parameters:
+        Args:
-        - nums (List[int]): The array of integers to be sorted.
+            nums (List[int]): The array of integers to be sorted.

-        Returns:
-        - None
+        Returns: None
         """
         # Initialize low, mid, and high pointers to 0, 0, and the length of the array minus 1
         low, mid, high = 0, 0, len(nums)-1